The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 ↓ See the ⓘ icon that just appeared?

-Like if something's unclear or needs expanding, hit me up.
+And I mean anything.
+If something's unclear or needs expanding, hit me up.
 Ditto for when (not if) you reach a sticking point or are unsure how to apply a step to your own life circumstances.

 Alright.
 That's about it for the intro stuff, but before we continue, I want to acknowledge why you might still be hesitating.